ABS, or the anti-lock brake system, sounds counterintuitive. Surely if you brake hard, you want the wheels to stop turning?

 The first thing to do if the ABS light comes or stays on is to check your brake fluid level and top up if it’s low.

-If it’s not that, or the light stays on, the problem could be with the ECU or the ABS sensors.
+If it’s not that, or the light stays on, the problem could be with the electronic control unit (ECU) or the ABS sensors.

-This type of problems needs a attention from a professional mechanic, you can get quotes for repairs and compare garages through us.
+This type of problem needs attention from a professional mechanic, you can get quotes for repairs and compare garages through us.

 Compare car insurance quotes